nicodemosvarnava/pcn/README.md

 **pcn.py**

-Routine c_l(my_model,n_occ) calculates the partial Chern number C(l) for each orbital l of a spinor slab model (extended in two direction and finite in the third) provided the number of occupied bands.
+This script contains routine c_l(my_model,n_occ) which calculates the partial Chern number C(l) for each orbital l of a spinor slab model (extended in two direction and finite in the third) provided the number of occupied bands.
 The routine assumes dim_k=2 while dim_r=2(one layer) or 3(many layers) and C(l) corresponds to the component of the partial Chern vector along the k_1 x k_2 direction.